The Art of War (Machiavelli book): Themes

-The content and format of The Art of War are strangely at odds.
-In the opening pages, after Cosimo has described his grandfather's inspiration for gardens in which the conversations are set, Fabrizio declaims that we should imitate ancient warfare rather than ancient art forms.
+In the opening pages, after Cosimo has described his grandfather's inspiration for the gardens in which the conversations are set, Fabrizio declaims that we should imitate ancient warfare rather than ancient art forms.
 However, the Art of War is a dialogue in the humanist tradition of imitating classical forms.
 Machiavelli himself appears to have fallen into the trap for which Fabrizio criticizes Bernardo Rucellai.
 Despite this inherent contradiction, the book lacks much of the cynical tone and humour that is so characteristic of Machiavelli's other works.